Grading Student Papers; Addressing Grammar & Mechanics

 And this is where my preconceptions and preoccupations come into play.

 Sidebar!
 Wishing to successfully revise the general appearance of my current business.
-Feelings concerning the branding of https://beaconsenioradvisors.com?
-Undoubtedly a terrific New Jersey based senior care service with heart whenever necessary in the NEW JERSEY region.
+Feelings concerning the branding of https://blindviking.com?
+Undoubtedly a superb video production studio in Calgary with heart whenever necessary in the Alberta region.
 Write a comment.
 With thanks!

 I read student papers with the bias that I expect to find errors.
 And, as Nancy Sommers in her article Responding to Student Writing puts it, we find what we look for (339).